-Place one side board on a flat surface, have the backside facing up.
+Place one side board on a flat surface, with the backside facing up.

-Position one of the top panels at the top of the side piece, make sure the pocket holes are facing up, and that the dado is facing the other 1/4″ dado.
+Position one of the top panels at the top of the side piece, making sure the pocket holes are facing up, and that the dado is facing the other 1/4″ dado.

-Glue the side of the top panel, make it flush and square to the side board then clamp the two together.
-Then use the 2-1/2″ screws to attach the pieces.
+Glue the side of the top panel, making it flush and square to the side board; then, clamp the two together.
+Now, use the 2-1/2″ screws to attach the pieces.

-Measure 24.5″ from the edge of the side board, make a mark close to the side where the middle panel will be placed.
+Measure 24.5″ from the edge of the side board and make a mark close to the side where the middle panel will be placed.
 This mark will be where the top of the middle panel will be placed.

 Glue the side of the middle panel, make it flush and square to the side board then clamp them together.
-Then use the 2-1/2″ screws to attach the pieces.
+Now, use the 2-1/2″ screws to attach the pieces.

 Next, position one of the bottom panels at the bottom of the side board.
 Make sure the pocket holes are facing up and that the dado is facing the other 1/2″ dado.

-Glue the side of the bottom panel, make it flush and square to the side board then clamp them together.
-Then use the 2-1/2″ screws to attach the pieces.
+Glue the side of the bottom panel; make it flush and square to the side board; then, clamp them together.
+Now, use the 2-1/2″ screws to attach the pieces.

-Insert the glass carefully into the grooves, and it’s a good idea to wear gloves for this.
+Insert the glass carefully into the grooves (it’s a good idea to wear gloves for this).

-SIDE NOTE: Please make sure to be careful with the glass, or it will break.
+SIDE NOTE: Please be careful with the glass, or it will break.
 I had one break on me because the wind blew my door over while I was inserting it.

 Glue the side of the top, middle, and bottom panel plus inside the 1/2″ dado on the side board.
 Also, place the clear adhesive (caulk or silicone) inside the 1/4″ dado.

-Then make the side board flush and insert the glass and shiplap into the groves.
-Make sure every is still flush and square then clamp the pieces together (at the top, middle, and bottom panels.
-Then use the 2-1/2″ screws to attach the pieces together.
+Then, make the side board flush and insert the glass and shiplap into the groves.
+Make sure everything is still flush and square before clamping the pieces together (at the top, middle, and bottom panels.
+Then, use the 2-1/2″ screws to attach the pieces together.

 Next, glue the pocket plugs into place, wherever a pocket hole is.

-SIDE NOTE: You will want to resand the areas where the glue is added (after the glue dries) to remove any residue, or your finish may not look the way you want.
+SIDE NOTE: You will want to re-sand the areas where the glue is added (after the glue dries) to remove any residue, or your finish may not look as smooth as you want.

 This track piece should be in your sliding door hardware, but if you’re like me and don’t want to drill a hole in your floor, you can purchase a sliding door guide that is placed on the wall/baseboard.